 A skilled interviewer will have a plan for the interview.
 Most interviews are organized into predictable stages or steps.
-Think of the interview as a sales call to sell a product in which you are very confident - YOU.
-As in any sales call, you must build rapport, understand the needs of the "customer" (employer), sell the benefits (of hiring you), overturn objections and close the sale.
+Remember, you must build rapport, understand the needs of the employer, sell the benefits (of hiring you), overturn objections and solidify their confidence in you as a hire.